 Climate emergency

-Councillors have unanimously agreed for Warwick District Council to declare a Climate Emergency.
+In 2019 Warwick District Council unanimously declared a climate emergency.
 Read the all party statement.

 The Intergovernmental Panel on Climate Change (IPCC) advise in their report that we have until 2030 to take urgent action on climate change in order to keep the earth's rising temperature below 1.5 degree Celsius.
 This means the current global target to cut carbon emissions by 80% by 2050 is unlikely to be enough to avoid a catastrophic change in our climate.
 Business as usual is no longer an option, and Warwick District Council have recognised this by declaring a Climate Emergency.